weiler-git/LimitCartographyPins/README.md

 - Player Pins (the pins players can make themselves), will be skipped by default.
 - Duplicate pins will be skipped.
 - The merged data will be sent by RPC to Owner/Area Host
->Slash command allows player to add their own Player Pins to the map
+>Slash command allows you to add Player Pins to the map

-Why have it like this:
+### Why have it like this:
 - We have a public map that everyone can read from, with a designated character adding pins for various world locations.
 - Teams have their own map, can share pins as they wish, and can read pins from public table without removing the teams pins and vice versa.
 - Players might want their own map table to share between alts.